Plumsail/forms-docs/Public/how-to/provision-api.rst

     *   -   Method/Property
         -   Description/Examples
     *   -   **SavePosts**
-        -   Boolean property that determines if form submissions will be saved to your Plumsail Account or not.
+        -   Get or set this boolean property that determines if form submissions will be saved to your Plumsail Account or not.

             |